A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Proposed Methods for State Estimation

-Previous methods either do not consider constraints, or do it by introducing Lagrange multipliers as in \eqref{eq:WLSpolar}, which increases the complexity of the algorithm.
-Here we propose an alternative method to include the constraints using a dimension reduction through a linear transformation that produces feasible solutions.
-The space of feasible solutions is:
+Here we propose an alternative to Lagrangian multipliers in order to include the constraints using a dimension reduction similar to \cite{guo2013efficient}.
+Therefore, we use a linear transformation that produces feasible solutions. { For convenience,} we first define the space of feasible solutions of \eqref{eq:WLSpolar} as: